You know her as Wednesday Addams.

 A person who achieves, yes.
 But also one who simply, fully is.

-And that's the real Wednesday challenge—not just playing a character who knows exactly who she is.
+And that's the real Wednesday challenge.
+Not just playing a character who knows exactly who she is.

 But becoming someone who does.